 When I visited Berlin for the first time, it felt surreal.
 The capital city of Germany has undergone more transforming historical events than I can count, and throughout its own history, it’s reached the bottom as well as the top.

-Berlin is a city that has many stories to tell, from the fall of political regimes to creating an international culture full of diversity, acceptance and independence.
+Berlin is a city that has so many stories to tell, from the fall of political regimes to creating an international culture full of diversity, acceptance and independence.
 I always believe that every city has a life of its own.
-History, people, politics, architecture, opportunities – each city has a unique atmosphere that you can’t quite find anywhere else, and the deeper you look, the more the city comes alive for you.
+History, people, politics, architecture, opportunities: each city has a unique atmosphere that you can’t quite find anywhere else, and the deeper you look, the more the city comes alive for you.

 Before I get even soppier, let’s switch the focus to all the great places you should visit if you’ve decided to spend some time in Berlin.
 With over 3.8 million inhabitants, Berlin is a huge city that plays an immense role in the European Union and is inevitably tied to European culture and heritage.
 There are numerous places in Berlin that are a must-see during your stay in the city, from East Side Gallery to Berliner Fernsehturm to the Museum Island.